 I compared myself to moms with 2, 3, or more kids wondering how they got everything done.
 How they seemed to find time and motivation to have hobbies.
 Or look nice.

 Don’t do this!

 Just remember that 1 kid was hard because you had to figure it out.
-And now you’ll have to figure out how to do 2.
+And now you’ll figure out how to do 2.

 Instead of giving yourself an extra 15 minutes with 1 kid to get out the door, just go ahead and double it if you need to be on time with 2.
 And when I had a third, I started getting ready to leave 45 minutes early!

-We are generally an on time family, and here’s how we plan ahead to make it happen.
+We are generally an on time family when it matters, and here’s how we plan ahead to make it happen.

 Reasons why you will love having babies 18 months apart

 Now that I’ve shared some of the hard moments of having kids close in age, here’s why I would do it all over again and why I think it was so great.

 Your kids always have a friend their age

 When the baby could sit up around 6 months, that’s when she became interesting to my toddler.
 He brought her things constantly and started seeing her as a play mate.